giantswarm/app-build-suite/README.md

 - test your chart after building
   - run your tests of different kind using [`pytest`](https://docs.pytest.org/en/stable/) and [`pytest-helm-charts`](https://github.com/giantswarm/pytest-helm-charts)
+  - define different test scenarios for your release

 ---
 *Big fat warning* This tool is available as a development version!